-No matter who you are, what stress you're facing now, what wrong things have happened to you or what you've done wrong in the past, your difficult experiences contain the seeds of sanity and practical, lasting change.
+No matter who you are, what stress you're facing right now, what wrong things have happened to you or what you've done in the past, your difficult experiences contain the seeds of sanity and practical, lasting change.
 In empowering conditions, those seeds will naturally open and grow in healthy directions to the benefit of yourself, your loved ones, your colleagues/clients, your local communities, and our shared society...

 So, who are you, and how can I help?